 Most of us press through each day trying to make it to the end, so we can get up and do it all over again.
 Kind of like Groundhog’s Day for moms.

-We all know the benefits of practicing a regular quiet time routine – time to connect with the One who created us and allow Him to shape us into who He created us to be.
+We all know the benefits of practicing a regular routine of quiet time with God – time to connect with the One who created us and allow Him to shape us into who He created us to be.
 Time to invest in ourselves and our personal growth, so we can be ready to live out the good life He promised.

 But we so often feel like we can’t afford to take a few minutes for ourselves.
 That’s selfish and unnecessary, right?
 But I’ll step out there and say you can’t afford NOT to.